quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 If you have problems with the julia code, please contact us at xiaofeng.qu.hk@ieee.org.

-If you are using this julia code in your paper, please cite:
+If you are using this julia code in your research, please cite the paper below in your paper.

 > Qu, X.; Zhang, D.; Lu, G.; and Guo, Z., “Door knob hand recognition system,” Will appear in Systems, Man, and Cybernetics: Systems, IEEE Transactions on.